telerik/blazor-docs/components/tilelayout/overview.md

 1. Add the `TelerikTileLayout` tag.

+1. Set the desired number of `Columns` for the layout.

-1. Configure the `Width`, `Height`, `ColumnWidth` and `RowHeight` to define the desired dimensions for the layout and the base size for the individual tiles.
+    * Optionally, configure the `Width`, `Height`, `ColumnWidth` and/or `RowHeight` to define the desired dimensions for the layout and the base size for the individual tiles.
 Read more in the [Appearance Settings](#appearance-settings) section below.

 1. Under its `TileLayoutItems` tag, add `TileLayoutItem` instances whose `Content` tag you can populate with the desired [content](#tile-contents).